Hopotta/hopotta.github.io/Logs/update-log-2025-06-16.md

 ## 3. Layout and Positioning Improvements
 - **Centered the header horizontally with transform** to accommodate various screen sizes while maintaining consistent spacing.
 - **Set maximum width of 1200px for header** to slightly exceed main content width for better visual hierarchy.
 - **Added padding and margin adjustments** to prevent overflow and ensure alignment with page content.
+- **Added a favicon of this webpage** so that you can see it in tab page

 ## Next Steps
 - Conduct testing on different devices and browsers to verify the CodeSpace interface.